 The Writers Workshop was founded in 1990 as part of the Center for Writing Studies (CWS), an interdisciplinary unit within the College of Liberal Arts and Sciences.
 CWS facilitates research and promotes graduate study in the areas of written composition, language, literacy, and rhetoric.
 CWS also houses a Writing across the Curriculum program that assists faculty and TAs with the teaching of writing across a wide range of academic disciplines.
 Though the Workshop can trace its antecedents at the University back to the 1940s (see Lerner’s “Searching for Robert Moore”), the impetus for the current configuration was the Advanced Composition General Education requirement.
 Since that time, the Writers Workshop’s mission and programs have expanded beyond its initial role of supporting students in Composition I and Advanced Composition courses, growing with the changing needs of the University.

 While the Writers Workshop is an LAS unit, we serve students at every college at the University of Illinois.
-The Workshop also regularly provides collaborative programming with units such as the Office of Undergraduate Research, Business Career Services, Engineering Career Services, Undergraduate Library, Thesis Office, National and International Scholarships Program, and many others.
+The Workshop also regularly provides collaborative programming with units such as the Office of Undergraduate Research, Business Career Services, Engineering Career Services, University Library, Thesis Office, National and International Scholarships Program, and many others.
 To learn more about our programming or to request a workshop, please visit our “Workshops and Class Presentations” page.